 - Scotch bonnet peppers – You need a little heat here, but it’s up to you how much.
 Easily customized.
 If you can’t find them, habanero are a good alternative, though they have slightly less heat.

-You will be notified that the rice is almost done when the most amazing smells started wafting out of your oven.
-When you open that foil you will be greeted by beautifully colored, steaming, comforting rice sprinkled with perfect fall off the bone chicken.
 The rice is perfectly fluffed when baked in the oven and is flavored with just the right amount of spices and herbs.
 By adding the chicken (or any other meat), this is a complete one pot meal and you don’t need to cook anything else.
 Though next time I might try it with a side of my tomato cucumber raita.

-Did you say I can cook it on stovetop?
 Yes, in fact it’s a bit quicker.
 Follow all instructions up until the point you would place you dish in the oven.
 At this point, bring everything up to a boil, reduce heat to medium low, cover and cook 15-20 minutes.
 As cooking times vary depending on your stove, I recommend checking after 15 minutes.
 You want your rice tender and all liquid absorbed.

-What variations can I try?
 Throw in any vegetables you like!
 I have tried mushrooms, carrots and even half ears of corn.
 You can also try this with beef, I would recommend stew meat.
 Shrimp is another great option, but you want to cook them separately and add them at the end, otherwise they can get overcooked and rubbery.

 Next time you have some party coming up… some get together… some company coming in… blow them away with these amazing African flavors.
 Bring festivity and celebration into your home with this colorful one pot meal!
 Have fun!!